 In 2015, the Department of Signal Processing at Tampere University of Technology established a national-wide infrastructure facility, CIVIT.
-CIVIT is jointly funded by the Academy of Finland, Tampere University of Technology and Tampere University.
+CIVIT is jointly funded by the Academy of Finland, and Tampere University.

 CIVIT is a valuable tool in the realization of many research projects in the area of ultra-realistic 3D scene capture and advanced visualisation as it allows access to an unprecedented level of high quality, state-of-the-art equipment in an economically efficient way.
 All branches of visual technology are available without having to allocate significant portions of the research project’s resources for equipment purchases, allowing it instead to focus purely on research and achieving the objectives set.

-CIVIT is a Centre for Immersive Visual Technologies at Tampere University, but what does it mean?
+CIVIT, the Centre for Immersive Visual Technologies, is a research infrastructure at Tampere University but what does it mean?
 Why was it established?
 What can you find there?
 Who is it for?